kukukikits/JavaNotes/docs/并发/concurrency in pratice.md

 ## 11.4 Reducing lock Contention
 - Serialization hurts scalability
 - Context switches hurt performance
-- Contended locking causes both, so reducing lock contention can imporve both performance and scalability.
+- Contended locking causes both, so reducing lock contention can improve both performance and scalability.
 - Persistent contention for a lock limits scalability

 :warning: The principal threat to scalability in concurrent applications is the exclusive resource lock.

-Two factors infulence the likelihood of contention for a lock:
+Two factors influence the likelihood of contention for a lock:
 - how often that lock is requested
 - and how long it is held once acquired[<sup>[1]</sup>](#11.4.1)

-If the product of these factors is sufficiently small, then most attempts to acquire the lock will be uncontended, and lock contention will not pose a significient scalability **impediment**.
+If the product of these factors is sufficiently small, then most attempts to acquire the lock will be uncontended, and lock contention will not pose a significant scalability **impediment**.
 If, however, the lock is in sufficiently high demand, threads will block waiting for it; in the extreme case, processors will sit idle even though there is plenty of work to do.

 > <span id='11.4.1'>[1]</span>: This is a corollary of Little's law, a result form queuing theory that says "the average number of customers in a stable system is equal to their average arrival rate multiplied by their average time in the system".
 (Little, 1961)